daniellmb/ab-test/README.md

 ## Testing
 - Run `npm install` and `bower install` to make sure you have all the development dependencies.
-- Run `npm test` to run both unit tests.
+- Run `npm test` or `bash scripts/test.sh` to run all unit tests
-- Run `npm run gulp` to update the .min.js and .map files.

 ## Contributing
 Pull requests welcome :)
-- Run `npm run gulp` to update the .min.js and .map files with any changes you have made to ab-test.js.
+- Run `npm run gulp` to update the .min.js and min.js.map files with any changes you have made to ab-test.js.

 ## License